What is Preventive Maintenance?

 2. Preventive Maintenance Scheduling (Preventative Maintenance Scheduling)

 Scheduling is a long-range planning activity and includes the recurrence pattern or conditions that trigger the preventive maintenance.
-It’s based on
+Scheduling involves defining the business rules that trigger the Preventive Maintenance Work Order to be generated.
+It’s based on a combination of different types of Preventive Maintenance like Time Based Maintenance, Usage Based Maintenance, Condition Based Maintenance, Event Based Maintenance etc.

 3. Planning & Administration